jewelry

 Lane, Kenneth J - 1963 - Present

 After working for Vogue and Dior, Kenneth Jay Lane (K.J.L.) founds his own costume jewelry business in 1963.
 His designs adorned a long list of notables from Liz Taylor to Princess Dianna and he is still in business today.
+He designed for Avon as well from 1985 to 1996 with the mark KJL for Avon.

-Laguna - 1944 - 1980's
+Laguna - 1944 - 1980s

 If multi-strand necklaces are your thing Laguna is right up your alley.
 Laguna often used colorful art glass beads in their work.
 Strangely interspersing plastic beads with beautiful glass ones they somehow make this work with stunning results.
 You'll find the signature on the hook clasp.

-La Rel - 1950's
+La Rel - 1953 - ?

 Larin, Robert - 1968 - 1972

-Canadian modernist Robert Larin was working out of Montreal in the late 60's and early 1970's.
+Canadian modernist Robert Larin was working out of Montreal in the late 1960s and early 1970s.
 Most pieces are signed R. Larin and are made from cast pewter.

 Les Bernard - 1963 - 1996